 Instead, choose a less common search term that is more specific to your photography business like “Denver Wedding Photographer” or “Santa Cruz Landscape Photographer.”
 Focusing on phrases that include your specialty as well as your region can boost your chances of being found in searches.

 For example, most prospective wedding clients are not going to type “Wedding Photographers” but rather are more likely to type “[X Area] Wedding Photographers” or “Wedding Photographers in [X Area]” to filter their results.
 A client in England most likely isn’t going to want to see results for photographers in Canada.
 Select keywords that the clients you’re trying to attract are most likely to use in their search.

-If you need guidance on how to form an SEO strategy based on specific keywords, we recommend talking with a SEO consultant or service for more assistance.
-Feel free to check out RAWSEO, a SEO consultant that has a very good understanding of Zenfolio SEO tools.
+There are a LOT of SEO tools on the web these days.
+If you still need additional guidance on how to form an SEO strategy based on specific keywords, we recommend talking with a SEO consultant or service for more assistance.

 3. Not Regularly Producing Content

 Sites that are constantly producing content tend to rank higher, so the more content you add (such as images, videos and blog posts) the more available information Google has to crawl.
 One of the best ways to keep your site updated is by blogging.
 This is a great way to share your images as well as add additional text.